Squibs/freeCodeCampOLD/Front End Development Certification/intermediate-algorithm-scripting/README.md

 For this algorithm, since the previous algorithms were mainly working with arrays, I figured I should do the same here.
 I converted the passed string to an array and used the map method to iterate through the created array replacing the current value with the passed after variable if it was equal to the before value.
 The replaced value was checked for capitalization before replacing so the value replacing the before value would keep the same casing.

-Checking the provided solutions for this algorithm, I could have done this a bit simpler by using the string methods `indexOf()` and `replace()` rather than coverting everything to an array and using array methods.
+Checking the provided solutions for this algorithm, I could have done this a bit simpler by using the string methods `indexOf()` and `replace()` rather than converting everything to an array and using array methods.

 ---